-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of This information is intended solely for the use of the Governing Board and management of the District and is not irrements of OMB Circular A-133. intended to be and should not be used by anyone other than these specified parties se.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+Accordingly, this report is not suitable for any other purpose.